Automage/CScript/README.md

 Note that if function A calls function B, function B should be placed before function A.

-By including a shebang at the top of the script and ensuring executable permissions, the CScript may be executed just as you would execute a bash script.
-An example CScript can be found [here](script_test).
+By including a shebang at the top of the script and ensuring executable permissions, the C script may be executed just as you would execute a bash script.
+An example script can be found [here](script_test).